-What you must pay What you must pay when you get these when you get these services services Services that are covered for you In-Network Out-of-Network Hospice care (continued) For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
+What you must pay when you get these What you must pay when you get these Services that are covered for you services In-Network services Out-of-Network Hospice care (continued) For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
 For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from an in-network provider, you only pay the plan cost sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for- Service Medicare (Original Medicare) For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.

-Services that are covered for you Hospice care (continued) What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicarecertified hospice).
+What you must pay when you get these What you must pay when you get these services services Services that are covered for you In-Network Out-of-Network Hospice care (continued) For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare- certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-See Physician/Practitioner services, including doctor's office visits: Specialist Immunizations No prior authorization required.
-Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules Administration fee in provider's office may require a cost-share.
-50% coinsurance We also cover some vaccines under our Part D prescription drug benefit. rt Please see Chapter 6 for more information about Part D prescription drug vaccines.
+See Physician/Practitioner services, including doctor's office visits: Specialist Immunizations There is no 50% coinsurance No prior authorization required.
+Covered Medicare Part B services include: coinsurance or copay for the pneumonia, influenza, Hepatitis Pneumonia vaccine B, and COVID-19 Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary vaccines.
+Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules Administration fee in provider's office may require a cost-share.
+We also cover some vaccines under our Part D prescription drug benefit. t Please see Chapter 6 for more information about Part D prescription drug vaccines.